 On a basic level, the worms enjoy high-fibrous foodstuffs so veggies and fruits will be fine for them.

 There are some aspects to look at to make sure the worms are happy with their food and their environment.
 They are very simple and let's check them out below:

-Be careful with some paper cups because the inner lining of some may contain plastic.
-Non-glossy paper (without the plastic film coating) would be better for the worms.
+Be careful with some paper cups because the inner lining of some may actually contain plastic.
+Non-glossy paper (not containing the plastic film coating) would be better for the worms.

 Another thing we may look at is to: